SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md

 ## Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service

+>Note: Choose this configuration if you have SAP BTP subaccount and SAP S/4HANA running on Azure.
+If you have already established the connectivity between SAP BTP and SAP S/4HANA using Cloud Connector then you can skip this step.

 ### Prerequisites
 These are the prerequisities that you need to consider if you have SAP BTP and SAP S/4HANA on Microsoft Azure.